Nonlinear thermodynamic computing out of equilibrium

-A major focus of thermodynamic computing is to arrange for the equilibrium properties of a thermodynamic computer, described by the Boltzmann distribution, to correspond to the output of a specified computation.
-This approach is powerful, because knowing the interaction energy $U({\bm x})$ of the degrees of freedom ${\bm x}$ of a thermodynamic computer specifies the Boltzmann distribution $\rho_0({\bm x}) = Z^{-1} {\rm e}^{-\beta U({\bm x})}$, where $\beta^{-1} \equiv \kt$ and $Z$ is the partition function.
-Thus by designing the interactions of the thermodynamic computer we can design its equilibrium properties\c{aifer2024thermodynamic}.
+The current focus of thermodynamic computing is to arrange for the equilibrium properties of a thermodynamic computer, described by the Boltzmann distribution, to correspond to the output of a specified computation.
+This approach is powerful because the potential energy of a thermodynamic computer specifies the Boltzmann distribution, and so by designing the potential we can design the computer's equilibrium properties\c{aifer2024thermodynamic}.
 However, this approach comes with two challenges.
 One is that we need the computer to attain thermal equilibrium.
-In general, physical systems equilibrate on a broad range of timescales\c{arceri2022glasses,biroli2013perspective,hagan2011mechanisms, whitelam2015statistical}, and the equilibration times for even a simple thermodynamic computer can vary by orders of magnitude as its program is altered\c{whitelam2024increasing}.
+In general, physical systems equilibrate on a broad range of timescales\c{arceri2022glasses,biroli2013perspective,hagan2011mechanisms,whitelam2015statistical}, and the equilibration times for even a simple thermodynamic computer can vary by orders of magnitude as its program is altered\c{whitelam2025increasing}.
 A second challenge is that not every calculation can be represented by the Boltzmann distribution in an obvious way.
-For example, the matrix inversion described above can only be done if the matrix $J_{ij}$ is symmetric and positive definite.
-If it is not symmetric, we have $(J^{-1})_{ij} \neq (J^{-1})_{ji}$ in general, but we must have $\av{x_i x_j}_0 =\av{x_j x_i}_0$, and so the relation described in the first paragraph cannot hold; if it is not positive definite, the system does not have a well-defined equilibrium distribution.
+For example, the matrix inversion described above can only be done if the matrix $J_{ij}$ is positive definite; if not, the system does not possess a well-defined equilibrium distribution.